 I joined the MDT Genital Dermatology meeting at Chelsea and Westminster about our products as we often advise people with gential skin conditions including lichens sclerousus and those who have vulval cancer.

-I did a webinar ( my first one) in April 2020 as the Ovacome wellbeing event could not be held this year due to Corona Virus where I talked about sexual health, intimacy and pleasure where we had lots of really great questions which I hopefully answered.
+I did a webinar ( my first one) in April 2020 as the Ovacome wellbeing event could not be held face to face where I talked about sexual health, intimacy and pleasure where we had lots of really great questions which I hopefully answered.
 This was repeated in August 2020 and you can find a link to the webinar at Ovacome.

 I gave a talk at the Guy’s Cancer Academy Sexual Wellbeing and Cancer on Tuesday 4th February 2020 where she spoke to 100 healthcare professionals and several patient speakers about regaining sexual function and enjoying intimacy and pleasure post treatment and when living with cancer.
 She talked about the importance of using pH balanced sexual lubricants and vaginal moisturisers, what ingredients to avoid such as glycerin, glycols and parabens, the detrimental impact of feminine hygiene products and how using suitable sex toys can really help people enjoy better sex.

-I joined the panel at the fabulous Trekstock event Lifting the Lid on Cancer and Menopause on Wednesday 26th February 2020 .
+I joined the panel at the fabulous Trekstock event Lifting the Lid on Cancer and Menopause on Wednesday 26th February 2020.
 It was an amazing event, fun and informative and quite emotional at times.
-Lauren Mahon ( Girl vs Cancer) was such a brilliant host, so full of energy and incredibly funny, she put all the panel at ease especially the fabulous Lydia Brain who spoke about having womb cancer at 24 and Nicky Newman who has secondary breast cancer, both incredibly inspirational and amazing women.
-Dr Louise Newson and Dr Heather Currie spoke about HRT myths and how many women can use local oestrogen, Dr Marie Gerval talked abut her work, ongoing research andd how the Daisy Network can support anyone with premature ovarian insuffuciency and early menopause.
+Lauren Mahon (Girl vs Cancer) was such a brilliant host, so full of energy and incredibly funny, she put all the panel at ease, especially the fabulous Lydia Brain who spoke about having womb cancer at 24 and Nicky Newman who has secondary breast cancer, both incredibly inspirational and amazing women.
+Dr Louise Newson and Dr Heather Currie spoke about HRT myths and how many women can use local oestrogen, Dr Marie Gerval talked abut her work, ongoing research and how the Daisy Network can support anyone with premature ovarian insufficiency and early menopause.

 I work with Diane Danzebrink who set up Menopause Support to offer advice to women throughout the menopause and beyond and Dr Louise Newson who is a GP and medical writer with a particular interest in menopause and who set up My Menopause Doctor website offering comprehensive advice about getting the right HRT for your individual needs.
 She also works with West Midlands Fire and Police Forces to educate people about menopause and the workplace.